Avocarrot/hiring/product-manager/assignment.md

 ## Task 3

-Describe the ideal team structure and processes based on your experience and product requirements.
+Describe the ideal team structure and process based on your experience and product requirements.

 You can talk about:

 - functions, skills and roles needed to deliver the product
 - team rituals
-- methodology chosen to run the team
+- methodology used to run the team
 - tools that you'll be using for project management
 - metrics that you'll use to track the team's efficiency